 Most people don’t think about what goes into their cosmetics until they start reading the labels.
 Unfortunately, not all makeup brands are cruelty-free, meaning they test their products on animals.

-If you’re looking to switch to a cruelty-free brand, or just want to know which ones exist, read on for a list of some of the best options out there. always, if you’re unsure about a specific brand, check with the company before purchasing anything to be sure.
+If you’re looking to switch from Neutrogena or another brand that tests on animals to a cruelty-free brand, or just want to know which ones exist, read on for a list of some of the best options out there. always, if you’re unsure about a specific brand, check with the company before purchasing anything to be sure.

 Keep reading to learn more about what makeup brands are cruelty-free.